-Since many individuals struggle with benzo addiction after they begin taking them for mental health issues, Coalition Recovery places an emphasis on finding alternative treatments for mental health conditions in our benzo rehab program.
+Since many individuals struggle with benzo addiction after they begin taking them for mental health conditions, Coalition Recovery places an emphasis on finding alternative dual diagnosis treatments for mental health conditions in our benzo rehab program.

 Buspirone (BuSpar), used in the treatment of chronic anxiety, enhances the effect of the neurotransmitter serotonin.
 It is less effective than benzodiazepines and takes longer to work (several weeks), but it is less likely to cause physical dependence.

 Ramelteon, a recently introduced treatment for insomnia, acts at receptors for melatonin, a hormone that helps to regulate the body’s circadian (24-hour) cycles.
 It is approved for long-term use.

 Antihistamines are over-the-counter drugs sometimes used as sedatives.
 Diphenhydramine (Benadryl) is the most widely available.
 Side effects include daytime drowsiness and blurred vision.